 Do You Want to Work With Bona Law?

 Are you are an outstanding attorney with great writing skills that takes serving clients seriously?
-Do you want to contribute to an atmosphere where finding the best way to solve problems takes precedent over doing it the same way it has always been done?
+Do you want to contribute to an atmosphere where finding the best way to solve problems is more important than doing it the same way it has always been done?
 Do you enjoy practicing law and want to be challenged so you can grow as an attorney?

 If you answered “YES” to each of those questions, Bona Law may be the firm for you.

-We represent both plaintiffs and defendants in litigation and do both trial-level litigation and appellate litigation.
+Bona Law represents both plaintiffs and defendants in trial and appellate litigation.
 Our cases range from simple breach-of-contract matters to appeals to complex antitrust cases.
-We also do a lot of antitrust counseling.
-We have a particular desire to add attorneys with strong litigation backgrounds and/or antitrust experience.
-We are also interested in attorneys with intellectual property litigation experience.
+We also do plenty of antitrust and competition counseling.

-If you are interested in applying, please send the following information to firstname.lastname@example.org:
+If you are interested in applying, please provide the following information to firstname.lastname@example.org:

-1. A cover letter that briefly explains what sort of position you are seeking and describes your present career goals.
+- A cover letter that briefly describes your career goals.
 It is just as important for you as it is for us that this is a good fit, so the cover letter will help us understand whether working together will be mutually beneficial.
 The better it is for you, the better it is for us.
-We also have a sincere desire that anyone that works with us improve as an attorney, but also that they develop their career in the direction of their goals.
+We also have a sincere desire that anyone that works with us improve as an attorney and develop their career in the direction of their goals.
 So the cover letter is important.

-2. A resume that describes applicable experience and education.
-It is useful to understand the types of cases you’ve worked on, so including that in the resume or cover letter will help us evaluate your application.
+- A resume that describes applicable experience and education.
+It is useful to understand the types of matters you’ve worked on, so including that in the resume or cover letter will help us evaluate your application.

 We apologize for this ahead of time as we know from experience that it can be frustrating, but we are not going to be able to respond to each applicant, nor can we promise any particular timeline for review.
-We will hold the applications and as particular roles come up, we will contact those applicants that we think will be a great fit.
 Please do not call us with questions about your application.